mattnite/bpf/README.md

 # Roadmap

+stdlib work:
+- document all map types
+- document all cmd types
+- document all program and attach types
-- zigify userspace API
+- zigify cmds
+	- determine all possible errnos
-- zigify bpf helpers
+- zigify bpf helpers (include documentation)
+- get layout for members of structs found in bpf helpers

+this lib work:
 - determine how section naming translates into program types and events
-- get layout for members of structs found in bpf helpers
-- get list of structs passed as contexts depending on the program type
 - typify section naming
 - figure out btf and map relocations
-- perf buffer and ring buffer APIs
 - typify maps
+- @Type(.Struct) object